-This will be the first review where I mention a kids' menu.
-The VERY first.
-But something has to be said about the kids' menu at Salt Air.
-It's refreshingly clever, without all the chicken-finger and hot dog nonsense.
-Get this: A Grilled Fish Filet, Roasted Chicken Breast, and ... (wait for it) ... a Grilled Petit Filet Mignon.
-These, along with a kid's burger/fries and a bowl of pasta with parmesan, range from $7 to $13, and are served with fresh fruit.
-On one of our visits, we were lucky to be in the presence of a diner who is well-versed at being a kid [pictured, below left], and he loved the rather classy choices.
+This will be the first review where I mention a kids’ menu.
+But something has to be said about the kids’ menu at Salt Air.
+It’s refreshingly clever, without all the chicken-finger and hot dog nonsense.
+Get this: A Grilled Fish Filet, Roasted Chicken Breast, and … (wait for it) … a Grilled Petit Filet Mignon.
+These, along with a kid’s burger/fries and a bowl of pasta with Parmesan, range from $7 to $13, and are served with fresh fruit.
+On one of our visits, we were lucky to be in the presence of a diner who is well-versed at being a kid, and he loved the rather classy choices.
 He ended up with the Angus Sliders from the adult menu, thank you.

 UPDATE!
-It's after midnight, but I have to tell you about a couple of adds to the menu.
+It’s after midnight, but I have to tell you about a couple of adds to the menu.
 One is the Pappardelle Bolognese.
 Simple but excitingly tasty.
 The other is the duck/onion flatbread.
-I posted a photo at the very bottom right, because there wasn't room anywhere else.
-But I had to show it to you.
+I posted a photo because I had to show it to you.
 And it tastes as good as it looks.

 We now return you to our program already in progress:

 I am of the opinion that Salt Air is back, with a vengeance.
-I have driven by several items a week since they opened in early 2012 season, and it's been crowded every time.
+I have driven by several items a week and it’s been crowded every time.
 Local artwork graces the bar, the kitchen is fun to watch, the staff is upbeat and helpful.
 All this adds up to success.